apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   Specifies how long Traffic Server keeps connections to clients open if no activity is received on the connection.
+   Specifies how long |TS| keeps connections to clients open if no activity is received on the connection.
 Lowering this timeout can ease pressure on the proxy if misconfigured or misbehaving clients are opening a large number of connections without submitting requests.